caarlos0-graveyard/shellstyle/README.md

 - Avoid option flags and parsing, try optional environment variables instead.
 - In large systems or for any CLI commands, add a description to functions.
 - When expecting or exporting environment, consider namespacing variables when subshells may be involved.
+- Beware that GNU sed (and many others) may work differently from BSD sed.

 ## Examples